 SP,RP - ATL

-Braves starter Max Fried allowed two earned runs on two hits and two walks while striking out five over five innings in a no-decision against the Miami Marlins in Game 1 of the NLDS.
+Braves starter Max Friend allowed four earned runs on six hits and no walks while striking out four over four innings in a no-decision against the Miami Marlins in Game 1 of the NLDS.

 Fried was not at his best on Tuesday and was on the hook for the loss until the Braves broke out and scored six runs in the bottom of the seventh inning to go up 9-4.
 On the plus side, he only ended up throwing 70 pitches and already said after the game that he would be ready to pitch again in Game 4 or Game 5 if needed.

 Braves manager Brian Snitker announced that LHP Max Fried will be his Game 1 starter against the Marlins.

 As expected.
 Fried threw seven scoreless innings against the Reds last week and will be starting on normal rest.
 He'll be followed in the NLDS rotation by Ian Anderson and Kyle Wright.

 Braves starter Max Fried tosses seven shutout innings in a no-decision against the Cincinnati Reds in Game 1 of the Wild Card Round on Wednesday.
 The Braves went on to win 1-0 in 13 innings.

 Fried and Trevor Bauer went almost pitch-for-pitch on Wednesday, combining for 14 2/3 shutout innings in a game that remained scoreless until Freddie Freeman walked things off in extra innings.
 Fried pitched to a 2.25 ERA and a 7-0 record this season, and he entered his final start of the season with a sub-2.00 ERA before allowing two runs and leaving with an ankle issue.
 The ankle didn't show any signs of bothering him on Wednesday.